1jour1vin

 beef bourguignon

-"The astonishing wild blackberry nose draws you into this medium- to full-bodied Pommard, bursting with fruit and endowed with fine tannins.
-Lots of dynamism and minerality, but none of the dryness for which this appellation is famous.
-Drink it or keep it.
+"The surprising nose of wild blackberry draws you into this medium-bodied to full-bodied Pommard, bursting with fruit and fine tannins.
+Lots of energy and minerality, but no trace of the dryness for which this appellation is known.
+Drink now or hold."
 (James Suckling 2022)

-Buy Louis Latour wines at the best price on private sale!
+Buy your Louis Latour wines at the best price in a private sale!

 Rated site